Sameet93/WebsiteBooster/replit.md

 ## Overview

 This is a corporate website for Trepidus Tech, an IT consulting company.
 The application is a full-stack web application built with React (TypeScript) on the frontend and Express.js on the backend.
-It features a modern, responsive design showcasing the company's services, team members, and client testimonials, with a functional contact form that sends emails via SendGrid.
+It features a modern, responsive design showcasing the company's services, in-house products (CloudCostGuardian), team members, and client testimonials, with a functional contact form that sends emails via SendGrid.

+## Recent Changes (October 2025)

+**CloudCostGuardian Product Integration**
+- Added dedicated Products section showcasing CloudCostGuardian (cloudcostguardian.com)
+- CloudCostGuardian: AI-powered FinOps platform for cloud cost management
+- Features multi-cloud support (AWS, GCP, Azure), real-time anomaly detection, and instant alerts
+- Includes security highlights, integrations showcase, and promotional CTA (6 months free offer)

+**In-House Apps Section**
+- New section highlighting Trepidus's custom application development capabilities
+- Showcases technical expertise in building production-ready applications
+- Emphasizes rapid development, enterprise-grade security, and customer-focused approach
+- Updated navigation to include Products and In-House Apps links

 ## User Preferences